RossPaterson/advent-of-code/2019/Notes.md

 ## [Day 19: Tractor Beam](https://adventofcode.com/2019/day/19) \*\*

 This was a novel idea.
-The first part was straight forward.
+The first part was straightforward.
 The second requires us to map out the beam and perform a calculation on that map.
 In the examples, the horizontal width of the beam is monotonic nondecreasing, but that doesn't hold for the input.
 The main challenge is then not getting